PrinzErick/first-program/README.md

 # first-program
 My first use of Github.
 Trying its features and functionalities to do more projects in the future.

 Erik is the name.
 New in Github.

+Another edit.
+March 22 2021